dungjk/dungjk-note/install-posgresql.md

 **Note: Computer my restart to apply the changes.**

 ### Test PostgreSQL
-You can use pgAdmin win all document can be found [here](https://www.pgadmin.org/docs/pgadmin4/development/getting_started.html).
+You can use pgAdmin with all document can be found [here](https://www.pgadmin.org/docs/pgadmin4/development/getting_started.html).
 I use HeidiSQL as my favour.
 It's an open source tool, lightweight yet powerful and easy to use.
 HeidiSQL can be downloaded [here](https://www.heidisql.com/).

 Open HeidiSQL.
 ![HeidiSQL](setup-git/images/heidisql-s1.png)

 Click `New` to add a connection session.
 Input information as the image.
-Imput user name `posgres`, password `use password you enter at installation step`.
+Input user name `posgres`, password `use password you enter at installation step`.
 Click `Open`, if all information is correct and PostgreSQL install OK, you should go into manage page.
 ![HeidiSQL connection](setup-git/images/heidisql-s2.png)
 ![HeidiSQL manage](setup-git/images/heidisql-s3.png)